|Program Specialist – AYPS/APIYFCSS

-The Youth & Family Educator will work under two programs – Asian Youth Prevention Services (AYPS) and API Youth & Family Community Support Services (APIYFCSS) Program.
+The Program Specialist will work under two programs – Asian Youth Prevention Services (AYPS) and API Youth & Family Community Support Services (APIYFCSS) Program.

 AYPS is a partnership between community-based organizations throughout the city.
 The goal of AYPS is to prevent, delay, and reduce the use and abuse of alcohol, tobacco and other drugs (ATOD) among Asian youth in San Francisco.
 To achieve this goal, the program has designed activities that enhance the skills and abilities of participants to effectively make informed decisions about ATOD and other risk behaviors.
-The Youth and Family Educator will assist with outreach, recruitment, and facilitation of our Life Skills Trainings and Strengthening Families Program (SFP).
+The Program Specialist will assist with outreach, recruitment, and facilitation of our Life Skills Trainings and Strengthening Families Program (SFP).

 APIYFCSS Program adopts a MultiSystemic Therapy (MST) approach to address mental health stigma, limited access to linguistically and culturally appropriate services, and co-factors surrounding API youth and LGTBTQQ youth specific mental health issues such as violence, HIV/AIDS, and substance use.
 The program includes outreach, engagement activities, mental health assessment, case management and linkage to services through early identification, peer-led and parent-led support groups and activities, community education and services, community projects, and cultural identity activities for Transitional Age Youth ages 16-24.